-One of the newer services, opening in only 2016.
-It is positioned at the Panners junction slightly west of Braintree, and sometimes called 'Braintree services', although that gets mixed up with the services to the east.
+One of the newer services on the A120 opening in 2016, the site is positioned at the Panners junction slightly west of Braintree.
+It is sometimes referred to as 'Braintree services' although that gets mixed up with the services to the east.

 Trivia and History